 No Friction, Tugging, or Pulling

 Cotton creates friction between your face and the pillow, which causes face creases that turn into permanent wrinkles.
 Jerk.
-(And, speaking as a side sleeper, having one-sided wrinkles scares me silky.)
+(And, speaking as a side sleeper, having one-sided wrinkles scares me silly.)
 That’s where silk comes in.
 Silk lets your face slide and glide effortlessly across the pillow as you sleep.
 There’s none of that tugging, dragging, or pulling like you’d get with cotton.

 Cotton is a notorious moisture thief.
 It zaps your skin of any fancy face creams, and strips it of its natural moisture.
 And if that's not enough, it can also bring allergens and bacteria with it.
 Ick.
 No thanks.
 Silk, on the other hand, is hypoallergenic and it won’t soak up your 10-step routine; your skin stays lovely and hydrated all night.